+The Nasdaq Global Select Market ("NASDAQ") rules require that a majority of the board of directors of listed companies be comprised of independent directors.
 The Board has determined that, of its current directors, each of Messrs.
-Berntzen, Glasser, Michelmore and Wilkinson are "Independent Directors" under the criteria established by the Nasdaq Global Select Market ("NASDAQ") for membership on the Board and that each of these directors is independent under applicable SEC rules and the NASDAQ listing standards for service on the various committees of the Board on which they serve.
-Our Independent Directors are scheduled to meet in executive session without the presence of management no fewer than two times each year.
+Berntzen, Glasser, Michelmore and Wilkinson are independent directors under the criteria established by NASDAQ for membership on the Board and that each of these directors is independent under applicable SEC rules and the NASDAQ listing standards for service on the various committees of the Board on which they serve.
+Our independent directors are scheduled to meet in executive session without the presence of management no fewer than four times each year.
 Our Chairman leads these sessions.
 The Independent Directors met five times in 2014.